-It was also noted that practically all the recommendations that were issued in 2008 had been implemented by the Secretariat, both strengthening human resources and regarding the purchase and improvement of computer equipment.
+It was also noted that practically all the recommendations that were issued in 2008 had been implemented by the Secretariat, both strengthening human resources and those regarding the purchase and improvement of computer equipment.
 The Committee recommended, however, that the Secretariat continue to make efforts to improve access for scientists to the local server and to the Internet by boosting the WiFi system.

-In this regard the Executive Secretary informed the Group that this problem will not be fully resolved until the Secretariat moves to its new headquarters, taking into account that the building where the Secretariat is located does not belong to ICCAT and that this will complicate the development of extensive work with the use of the cable network.
+In this regard, the Executive Secretary informed the Group that this problem will not be fully resolved until the Secretariat moves to its new headquarters, taking into account that the building where the Secretariat is located is not owned by ICCAT and that this will complicate the development of extensive work with the use of the cable network.

-The Secretariat presented the Suggested rules and procedures for the protection, access to and dissemination of data compiled at ICCAT (Appendix 10).
+The Secretariat presented the "Suggested Rules and procedures for the Protection, Access to and Dissemination of Data Compiled at ICCAT" (Appendix 10).
 The Committee reviewed this document and emphasized that the considerations of rules of procedure for the management and dissemination of confidential data should not allow an excessively strict interpretation which would result in data currently available to the public being placed in a reserved domain.
 To avoid this risk, the document was revised to reorganize the classification of risks.